+There is another book, known as the Blue Book, (formally titled "Handbook of United States Coins"), which is the most widely used guide to wholesale coin values.
 These are the average values a coin dealer will offer to pay you for your coin collection.
-They typically run between 50% and 75% of what the exact same coins would sell for at retail price.
-Coins which derive most of their value from bullion (such as common-date American Eagles and Double Eagles) will get you more (75% to 85% or so) because most of their value is based on the gold itself, rather than the rarity of the coin.
+They typically run between 50% and 75% of what the exact same coins would sell for at the retail price.
+Coins that derive most of their value from bullion (such as common-date American Eagles and Double Eagles) will get you more (75% to 85% or so) because most of their value is based on the gold itself, rather than the rarity of the coin.

 Appraising Your Collection for Insurance Purposes

 The one time when it is correct to use the "price" or retail value to determine what your collection is worth, is when you want to establish its value for insurance purposes.
-In this case, you want to insure the replacement cost of your coin collection.
+In this case, you want to purchase insurance to cover the replacement cost of your coin collection.
 Since you'd have to pay the Red Book (retail) price to replace them, this is the coin value listing you should use for insurance purposes.

 Be careful that you don't get carried away thinking you're getting bargains in cases like this, because the amount you can sell the coin for, its value to you, is about what you paid for it.
 In other words, don't deceive yourself into thinking that the value of a given coin is equivalent to the price you paid for it.